esl/elixirconf-eu-jekyll/_posts/2021-12-03-Covid-19-safety-guidelines.md

 * Self-isolate if feeling unwell

 **We will ensure that:**
-* We will limit how many attendees can be in one room following the guidelines from the UK Health Authorities and the ILEC, should the restrictions be reintroduced
+* we will limit how many attendees can be in one room following the guidelines from the UK Health Authorities and the ILEC, should the restrictions be reintroduced
-* Attendees will be seated facing the same direction during the talks
+* attendees will be seated facing the same direction during the talks
-* Sanitisers will be available at the venue
+* sanitisers will be available at the venue
-* Money back guarantee if we have to postpone the conference.
+* we will provide money back guarantee if we have to postpone the conference.